nih-niddk-mbs/StochasticGene.jl/README.md

 # StochasticGene.jl

 Julia package to simulate and fit stochastic models of gene transcription to experimental data.
-The data acceptable include distributions of mRNA counts per cell (e.g. single molecule FISH (smFISH) or single cell RNA sequence (scRNA) data)), image intensity traces from live cell imaging, and dwell time distributions of reporters (e.g. MS2 or PP7) imaged in live cells.
+The data acceptable include distributions of mRNA counts per cell (e.g. single molecule FISH (smFISH) or single cell RNA sequence (scRNA) data)), image intensity traces from live cell imaging, dwell time distributions of reporters (e.g. MS2 or PP7) imaged in live cells, and in combination.
 The transcription models considered are stochastic (continuous Markov systems) with an arbitrary number of G (gene) states, R (pre-RNA) steps, S splice sites (up to R), and reporter insertion step (insertstep).
 The gene always occupies one of the G states and there are random (user specified) transitions between G states.
 One of the G states is an active state where transcription can be initiated and the first R step becomes occupied.
 An irreversible forward transition can then occur to the next R step if that step is unoccupied mimicking elongation.
 An mRNA molecule is ejected from the final (termination) R step where it then decays stochastically.
 The model can account for multiple alleles of the gene in the same cell.
 The user can specify which R step is considered visible when occupied (i.e. contains a reporter).
 For example, if the pre-RNA MS2 construct is inserted into an intron that is transcribed early then you could make the reporter insertstep to be 1 and all R steps will be visible.
 But if the reporter is transcribed late then you could choose a later R step, like step 3, and only R steps at and after step 3 are considered visible.
+The genes/alleles can also be coupled.
 In the original model in Rodriguez et al. Cell (2018), the reporter was in an exon and was visible at all steps and then ejected.
-The alleles were also coupled; coupling between alleles and between genes is under construction.
 In Wan et al. Cell (2021), the reporter is inserted into an intron and thus can be spliced out before the polymerase reaches the final R step.
 Models are allowed to have no R steps (i.e. classic telegraph models but with arbitrary numbers of G states (rather thabn usual two)) where an mRNA molecule can be stochastically produced when the gene occupies the active G state.
 You can also specify reporters for G states (e.g. transcription factors) and more than one simultaneous reporter (e.g. reporters for introns and transcription factors).
+The model can also be run on multiple processors and has been used to fit scRNA from the entire genome.
+Trzaskoma et al. Science Advances (2024).

 The package has functions to specify the models, prepare the data, compute the predicted data, apply a Metropolis-Hastings markov chain monte carlo (MCMC) algorithm to fit the parameters of the models to the data (i.e. compute Bayesian posterior distributions), explicitly simulate models, and analyze the results.
 Unfortunately, not all capabilities are documented so just send me a message if you have any questions.